 John came to London to work in the Civil Service in August 1985 and, apart from working in Strasbourg, France with the Council of Europe and Solihull for a total of about 2 years, has lived and worked in London ever since.

-For the last two years John has worked for Members of Parliament for more than 10 years and is currently Senior Caseworker for Nickie Aiken MP for the Cities of London and Westminster.
-John previously worked as Constituency Support Manager for The Right Honourable Sir Oliver Letwin MP, who is Member of Parliament for West Dorset at the December 2019 General Election.
+John has worked for Members of Parliament for more than 10 years and is currently Senior Caseworker for Nickie Aiken MP for the Cities of London and Westminster.
+John previously worked as Constituency Support Manager for The Right Honourable Sir Oliver Letwin who stood down as Member of Parliament for West Dorset at the December 2019 General Election.
 John, like Patrick Kinna, who was Winston Churchill’s Secretary and Assistant during the Second World War, is a quick, accurate and efficient Pitman shorthand writer and typist.
 It is, therefore, clear that the demand for quick and accurate shorthand writers in Parliament is as strong now as it was more than 70 years ago.

 As you see from the title, John is now our President.